njimzzz/Week-1-code-challange/README.md

 [Git](gh-pages link)

 ## Technologies used
-HTML
-CSS
-Github
 Javascript

 ## Support and contact details
-github.com/hamida-mstafa
+Phone No : 0113720062
+Email No : kyle.njima@students.moringaschool.com

 ### License
-The content of this site is licensed under the MIT license Copyright (c) 2018.
+The content of this site is licensed under the MIT license Copyright (c) 2024.